CaioAugustoo/wine-locals-challenge/client/README.md

 $ ./scripts/start.sh
 ```

+**NOTE**: Linux users could face some errors when try to run scripts from `./scripts` folder.
+If you are facing this issue, please run `chmod +x ./scripts/*` to give permission to run scripts.

 When you run the above command, it will perform some actions, such as:

 - Will check if `node_modules` folder exists